arunchettoor/Kinect_Cubie/README.md

 <br>
 Developed code to run the kinect device on Cubieboard2.<br>
-We developed a code which detects obstacles and make a feedback to the port pins.<br>
+Developed a code which detects obstacles and make a feedback to the port pins.<br>
 <br>
 Libraries/Installation Links:
 ---------------